Monarchy

-A monarchy is a hereditary form of government in which political power is legally passed on to the family members of the monarch, a head of state who rules for life.
-While monarchs gain their power depending on specific succession laws, they can also gain their authority via election.
+A monarchy is a hereditary arrangement in which the position of head of state, which may or may not be associated with political power, is legally passed on to a family member of the monarch, a head of state who reigns for life.
+While most monarchs gain their position based on various hereditary succession laws, they can occasionally gain their authority via election.

+Monarchies have historically been a common form of government.
+Nearly half of all independent states at the start of the 19th century were monarchies.
+After reaching a peak in the middle of the 19th century, the proportion of monarchies in the world has steadily declined.
+Republics replaced many monarchies, notably at the end of World War I and World War II.

+There are conventionally two types of monarchy: absolute monarchy and constitutional monarchy.
+Absolute monarchies, of which there are approximately twelve, are governed as autocracies.
+Most of the modern monarchies are constitutional monarchies, retaining under a constitution unique legal and ceremonial roles for monarchs exercising limited or no political power, similar to heads of state in a parliamentary republic.

-Monarchies were the most common form of government until the 20th century, when republics replaced many monarchies, notably at the end of World War I. As of 2025, forty-three sovereign nations in the world have a monarch, including fifteen Commonwealth realms that share King Charles III as their head of state.
+As of 2025, forty-three sovereign nations in the world have a monarch, including fifteen Commonwealth realms that share King Charles III as their head of state.
 Other than that, there is a range of sub-national monarchical entities.
-Most of the modern monarchies are constitutional monarchies, retaining under a constitution unique legal and ceremonial roles for monarchs exercising limited or no political power, similar to heads of state in a parliamentary republic.

 Etymology

-The word monarch first appeared in the mid-15th century as monark, meaning “a supreme governor for life, a sole or autocratic ruler of a state.”
-It comes from the Old French monarche (14th century, Modern French monarque) and directly from the Late Latin monarcha, which in turn derives from the Greek monarkhēs, meaning “one who rules alone” (see monarchy).
+The word monarch first appeared in English in the mid-15th century as monark, meaning "a supreme governor for life, a sole or autocratic ruler of a state."
+It comes from the Old French monarche (14th century, Modern French monarque) and directly from the Late Latin monarcha, which in turn derives from the Greek μόναρΧος (monarkhos), meaning "one who rules alone" (see monarchy).
 The term monarchy dates back to the mid-14th century, when it referred to a kingdom or territory ruled by a monarch, and by the late 14th century it also meant rule by a single person with supreme power.
-It comes from Old French monarchie (13th century), meaning “sovereignty” or “absolute power,” which was borrowed from Late Latin monarchia and ultimately from Greek monarkhia, “absolute rule,” literally “ruling of one,” from monos (“alone”) and arkhein (“to rule”).
+It comes from Old French monarchie (13th century), meaning "sovereignty" or "absolute power," which was borrowed from Late Latin monarchia and ultimately from Greek μοναρΧία (monarkhia), "absolute rule", literally "ruling of one," from μόνος (monos) ("alone") and ἄρχειν (arkhein) ("to rule").